The-Graze/WhoIsTalking/README.md

 # Credits
-This mod was modified by EddyTheAnimator.
+This mod was modified by EddyTheAnimator1.
 The-Graze is the original creator.

 Includes:
 More configuration possibility.